-- Students should not arrive before 8:40 a.m.
-Breakfast will be served at 8:40 a.m. - This is a closed campus.
-Students should not be leaving school grounds for lunch unless special arrangements have been made with the school. - Leave toys at home.
+●Students should not arrive before 8:40 a.m.
+Breakfast will be served at 8:40 a.m.

+This is a closed campus.
+Students should not leave school grounds for lunch unless special arrangements have been made with the school.

+Leave toys at home.
 Problems arise when they are brought to school.
-This is a learning environment toys disrupt and cause only problems. - Motorized scooters and shoes with hidden wheels are not allowed at school. - Bicycles and scooters should be walked on and off campus and walked across crosswalks.
-Bikes should be locked here at school.
-Remember that helmets help save lives. - We ask that all parents and visitors please check into the office when visiting.
-Also, when picking children up prior to school being out, please come to the office and sign them out please do not go directly to their class.
-If older siblings are sent to pick up students during school, we need to hear from parents prior to them being picked up. - Treat others with respect.
+This is a learning environment -toys disrupt and cause only problems.

+• Motorized scooters and shoes with hidden wheels are not allowed at school.

+Bicycles and scooters aren't allowed at school.

+•We ask parents and visitors to check into the office when visiting.
+Also, when picking children up before school is out, please come to the office and sign them out -please do not go directly to their class.
+If older siblings are sent to pick up students during school, we need to hear from parents before them being picked up.

+Treat others with respect.
 Never fight to resolve problems.
 Talk it out.
 If that doesn't help, get an adult.
 Those who engage in fighting will be removed from the school.